Ground Signs Placed at Intersections

 - NCDOT Division Traffic Engineer may/may not approve location for signalization – applies to all state-maintained roads and/or where a signal would be connected to a nearby NCDOT timing system and/or require railroad preemption

 - Costs typically range from $120,000-$350,000 per intersection depending on the size and type, with geometric improvements adding substantially more cost where required

 Any intersection where at least one of the roads is a state-maintained road cannot be signalized until NCDOT finds that the signal is warranted and permits the design and installation to proceed.
 Traffic signals are traffic control devices and do not necessarily reduce or prevent crashes.
 In some cases, installation of a new traffic signal or changes to an existing signal may actually result in an increase in crashes, although it may change the types of crashes occurring most often.
 Traffic signals are primarily intended to reduce delays for high volumes of traffic on conflicting approaches over extended periods of time that could not otherwise be managed efficiently by stop signs.

 Traffic Signal Preemption

-All of these give a green light to the prioritized movement as intended to aid emergency response efforts.
+The Town of Apex maintains preemption equipment within traffic signals at select locations to prioritize emergency vehicles.
+Preemption provides a green light to the prioritized movement as intended to aid emergency response efforts.